 Party Name Signature Date

 Fisheries Division

-Coast Guard Service
+Coast Guard

 Meteorological Services

+National Association of

-National Fisherfolk
+Fisherfolk Cooperatives

-Organisation (NFO)
+(NAFCOOP)

 National

 Telecommunications

 Regulatory Commission

 (NTRC)

-National Emergency
+Office of Disaster

-Management
+Management (ODM)

-Organisation (NEMO)

 Red Cross Society

-8. Optional Annexes
+8. Optional annexes

-Annex 1: Work plan schedule with budget (can be provided early in the implementation of the MOU as collaboration commences)
+Annex 1: Work plan schedule with budget (can be provided early in the implementation of the MOU as collaboration commences).

-Annex 2: List of focal points and alternates (can be provided early in the implementation of the MOU as collaboration commences)
+Annex 2: List of focal points and alternates (can be provided early in the implementation of the MOU as collaboration commences).